 Get help working with the public domain

-The rebirth of the public domain presents campuses like ours with a wide variety of opportunities to engage with 1923 works, both for research and for teaching.
+The rebirth of the public domain presents campuses like ours with a wide variety of opportunities to engage with newly freed works, both for research and for teaching.
 Once a work enters the public domain, anyone may:

 - Copy and distribute the work to the public